Tim Leunig, Baron Leunig

-Timothy Charles Leunig (born 26 February 1971) is an economist at the London School of Economics's Department of Economic History.
-After a long career as a special advisor, he became a director at the economic consultants Public First.
+Timothy Charles Leunig, Baron Leunig (born 26 February 1971) is an economist at the London School of Economics's Department of Economic History.
+After a long career as a civil servant, he became a director at the economic consultants Public First.
+Leunig was given a peerage in the July 2026 political peerages.

 Education

-Leunig attended Sir Joseph Williamson's Mathematical School, a boy's grammar school in Rochester, Kent.

 Leunig gained a 1st class BA degree in modern history and economics, and then an MPhil in economics in 1994, and a DPhil in economics in 1996, all from Oxford University.
 He won the George Webb Medley Junior and Senior Prize in 1992 and 1994 at Oxford.
 From the Economic History Association, he won their Alexander Gerschenkron prize in 1997.

 Career

 In 1998, Leunig joined the London School of Economics.
 From January 2011 to October 2012, he was Chief Economist at the think tank CentreForum.

 Leunig has written for Financial Times, Prospect and Inside Housing.

 Leunig was the editor of Explorations in Economic History between 2008 and 2012.

-He was Economic Advisor to Sajid Javid and Rishi Sunak when they served as Chancellor of the Exchequer., and is credited with inventing the UK's employment furlough scheme during the COVID pandemic.
+He was Economic Advisor to Sajid Javid and Rishi Sunak when they served as Chancellor of the Exchequer, and is credited with inventing the UK's employment furlough scheme during the COVID pandemic.

-Leunig was the chief scientific adviser at the Department for Education between 2014 and 2017.
+Leunig was the Chief Scientific Adviser at the Department for Education between 2014 and 2017.
 From 7 September 2023 to 6 October 2023 he was the adviser to UK Prime Minister Rishi Sunak on education.